Hypogenic-AI/ai-methods-durability-gemini/planning.md

 ## Research Question
-Can we systematically measure the "durability" of an AI research method by comparing its performance over time and using newer methods to detect degradation?
+How can we systematically measure the "durability" of a disk failure prediction model in the presence of concept drift?

 ## Background and Motivation
-The rapid pace of AI research leads to a constant stream of new models and methods.
-This makes it difficult to know which published methods are still relevant and which have been effectively superseded.
-This research aims to develop a systematic way to measure the "shelf-life" or "durability" of an AI method.
-This will help researchers and practitioners focus on methods that provide lasting value.
+The rapid pace of change in data distributions, a phenomenon known as "concept drift", is a major challenge in maintaining the performance of machine learning models in production.
+This is particularly true in AIOps, where models are used to monitor and predict the health of complex systems like hard disk fleets.
+A model that is accurate at the time of deployment may become obsolete as the characteristics of the data change over time.
+This project aims to develop a systematic way to measure the "durability" of different methods for handling concept drift in the context of disk failure prediction.

 ## Hypothesis Decomposition
-To test the main research question, I will focus on a specific, testable hypothesis:

-*   **Hypothesis:** The performance of a predictive model trained on time-series data will degrade over time as the data distribution shifts (concept drift).
-This degradation can be detected by an unsupervised degradation indicator, thus providing a measure of the model's "durability".
+*   **Hypothesis 1:** A simple model for disk failure prediction, trained once on historical data, will show a significant degradation in performance when evaluated on data from a later time period.
+*   **Hypothesis 2:** Methods that explicitly handle concept drift, either by periodic retraining or by using drift detectors, will be more "durable" and maintain a higher level of performance over time.
+*   **Hypothesis 3:** More advanced, state-of-the-art methods like McUDI will offer a better trade-off between performance and the cost of retraining compared to simpler methods.
+*   **Definition of "Durability":** For this research, "durability" will be a qualitative measure based on the rate of performance decay over time and the computational cost (number of retrainings) required to maintain a certain level of performance.

 ## Proposed Methodology

 ### Approach
-I will simulate the aging of an AI model by training it on an early portion of a time-series dataset and then evaluating it on later portions.
-I will use the Backblaze Hard Drive Stats dataset, as it contains daily snapshots of hard drive health metrics, which is ideal for studying concept drift.

-I will implement a simple "older" model (Logistic Regression) and a "newer" method for detecting data degradation based on the McUDI paper.
-By comparing the model's actual performance degradation with the degradation predicted by the McUDI-inspired method, I can test if this is a valid way to measure durability.
+The experiment will simulate a real-world, online learning scenario where a model is used to predict disk failures based on the Backblaze Hard Drive Stats dataset from 2015.
+The dataset will be processed chronologically, and different methods for handling concept drift will be compared.

 ### Experimental Steps
-1.  **Data Acquisition and Preprocessing:**
+1.  **Data Preparation:**
-    *   Download the Backblaze Drive Stats dataset for the year 2015 using the HuggingFace `datasets` library.
+    *   Load the Backblaze Hard Drive Stats dataset for 2015.
-    *   Preprocess the data:
-        *   Handle missing values.
+    *   Perform necessary preprocessing and feature engineering.
+This will likely involve selecting relevant SMART features, handling missing values, and creating a binary failure label.
+The notebooks in the `code/mcudi_implementation` will be used as a guide.
+    *   The data will be split into temporal chunks, for example, by week, to simulate the online arrival of data.

+2.  **Baseline Model (Static):**
-        *   Select a subset of features for the model.
+    *   Train a baseline model (e.g., `river.linear_model.LogisticRegression`) on the first chunk of data (e.g., the first month).
-        *   Encode categorical features.
-        *   Split the data chronologically into monthly batches.

-2.  **"Older" Model Implementation:**
-    *   Implement a Logistic Regression model using `scikit-learn`.
-This will serve as our "older" method.

-3.  **Initial Model Training:**
+    *   Evaluate the model's performance (AUC-ROC) on all subsequent chunks of data without any retraining.
+This will serve as the baseline for performance degradation.

+3.  **Periodic Retraining:**
+    *   Train a model on the first chunk of data.
+    *   Retrain the model at fixed intervals (e.g., every month) by adding the new data to the training set.
+    *   Evaluate the model's performance over time.

+4.  **Drift-based Retraining:**
-    *   Train the Logistic Regression model on the first month of data (January 2015).
-This will be our initial "durable" model.
+    *   Train a model on the first chunk of data.

-4.  **"Newer" Method Implementation (McUDI-inspired):**
-    *   Implement the core logic of the McUDI degradation indicator.
-Based on the paper, this involves:
-        *   Ranking features by importance (e.g., using the coefficients from the trained Logistic Regression model).
-        *   For the most important features, perform a Kolmogorov-Smirnov (KS) test to compare the distribution of the feature in the training data (January 2015) with its distribution in a subsequent month's data.
-        *   If the KS statistic is above a certain threshold for any of the key features, flag the model as potentially "degraded" for that month.

-5.  **Evaluation Over Time:**
-    *   For each subsequent month (February to December 2015):
+    *   Use a concept drift detector from the `river` library (e.g., `ADWIN`) to monitor the model's performance or the data distribution.
+    *   Trigger retraining only when a drift is detected.
-        *   Evaluate the performance of the single, initially-trained Logistic Regression model on that month's data.
-Use metrics like AUC-ROC and F1-score.
+    *   Evaluate the model's performance and the number of retrainings over time.
-        *   Run the McUDI-inspired degradation check to see if it flags that month's data as drifted.

-6.  **Analysis:**
+5.  **State-of-the-Art Method (McUDI):**
+    *   Adapt the McUDI implementation from the `code/mcudi_implementation` repository.
+    *   Use McUDI to detect concept drift and trigger retraining.
-    *   Plot the model's performance (AUC-ROC) over the 12 months.
+    *   Evaluate the model's performance and the number of retrainings over time.
-    *   On the same plot, indicate which months were flagged as "degraded" by the McUDI indicator.
-    *   Analyze the correlation: Does the McUDI flag precede or coincide with a significant drop in model performance?

 ### Baselines
-*   **Static Model:** The Logistic Regression model trained only on January 2015 data serves as our primary subject of study.
-Its changing performance over time is what we are trying to measure.
-*   **Degradation Indicator:** The primary baseline for the degradation indicator is its own ability to predict a performance drop.
-Success is defined as the indicator's flags correlating with actual, measured performance drops.
+*   **Static Model:** A `river.linear_model.LogisticRegression` model trained once and never updated.
+This represents the lower bound of performance.
+*   **Periodic Retraining:** A model that is retrained at regular intervals.
+This is a common industry practice.
+*   **Drift-based Retraining:** A model that is retrained based on signals from a standard drift detection algorithm from the `river` library.
+*   **McUDI:** The method proposed in the McUDI paper, used as a state-of-the-art baseline.

 ### Evaluation Metrics
-*   **Model Performance:**
-    *   **AUC-ROC:** Area Under the Receiver Operating Characteristic Curve.
-This is a good metric for imbalanced classification tasks like failure prediction.
+*   **Predictive Performance:** The primary metric will be the **Area Under the Receiver Operating Characteristic Curve (AUC-ROC)**, which is suitable for imbalanced classification tasks like failure prediction.
-    *   **F1-Score:** The harmonic mean of precision and recall.
-*   **Degradation Detection:**
-    *   **Correlation:** We will look for a correlation between the McUDI degradation flags and the actual drop in the model's AUC-ROC.
-    *   **Timeliness:** Does the degradation flag appear before the performance drops, giving a timely warning?
+*   **Cost of Maintenance:** The **number of retrainings** will be used as a proxy for the computational cost and operational complexity of maintaining the model.
+*   **Drift Detection:** For methods that use drift detection, we will also track the **number of detected drifts**.

 ### Statistical Analysis Plan
-*   I will use a rolling window to calculate the performance metrics to smooth out noise.
-*   The KS-test p-value will be used to determine if a feature's distribution has significantly drifted.
-A significance level of p < 0.05 will be used.
-*   I will visually inspect the plots for correlation and report on the observed relationship.
+The primary output will be a plot of the AUC-ROC score over time (e.g., per week) for each of the methods.
+This will provide a visual comparison of their durability.
+We will also present a table summarizing the total number of retrainings for each method, along with the average AUC-ROC over the entire period.

 ## Expected Outcomes
-*   **Supporting the hypothesis:** I expect to see the logistic regression model's performance decrease over the months.
-I also expect the McUDI-based indicator to flag the months where the data distribution has shifted significantly, and that these flags will align with the periods of performance decline.
-*   **Refuting the hypothesis:** The model's performance might not degrade significantly, or the McUDI indicator might fail to flag the months where performance does drop.
-This would suggest that this method of measuring durability is not effective for this use case.
+*   The static model's performance is expected to degrade significantly over time.
+*   Periodic retraining should lead to better performance than the static model, but at a higher computational cost.
+*   Drift-based retraining and McUDI are expected to provide a good balance between performance and cost, maintaining high AUC-ROC scores while requiring fewer retrainings than the periodic approach.
+*   McUDI may outperform the standard drift detection methods from `river` in terms of finding a better trade-off between performance and cost.

 ## Timeline and Milestones
-*   **Phase 2: Environment & Data Setup (1-2 hours):**
+*   **Phase 1: Planning (0.5 hours):** Complete this document.
-    *   Install dependencies.
-    *   Download and preprocess the dataset.
-*   **Phase 3: Implementation (2-3 hours):**
+*   **Phase 2: Implementation (3 hours):**
-    *   Implement the Logistic Regression model.
+    *   Set up the environment and install dependencies.
-    *   Implement the McUDI-inspired degradation indicator.
+    *   Implement the data preparation pipeline.
-*   **Phase 4: Experimentation (1-2 hours):**
-    *   Train the initial model.
-    *   Run the evaluation loop for all months.
+    *   Implement the experimental loop for all four methods.
-*   **Phase 5 & 6: Analysis & Documentation (1-2 hours):**
+*   **Phase 3: Analysis (1.5 hours):**
+    *   Run the experiments and collect the results.
+    *   Generate plots and tables.
-    *   Analyze the results.
+    *   Analyze the results and draw conclusions.
-    *   Create plots.
+*   **Phase 4: Documentation (1 hour):**
-    *   Write the final `REPORT.md`.
+    *   Write the final `REPORT.md` and `README.md`.

 ## Potential Challenges
-*   **Data Size:** The dataset might be large, requiring efficient data processing.
+*   **Data Preprocessing:** The Backblaze dataset is known to be noisy and requires careful preprocessing.
+The feature engineering part might be time-consuming.
-*   **Data Quality:** The data might have inconsistencies or require significant cleaning.
-The `datasets/README.md` already mentioned potential schema inconsistencies.
-*   **McUDI Implementation:** Implementing McUDI from the paper might be challenging without a reference implementation.
-I will have to make some implementation choices based on my interpretation of the paper.
-*   **Hyperparameter Tuning:** The KS-test threshold for flagging drift will need to be chosen carefully.
+*   **Adapting McUDI:** The code from the McUDI repository might need significant adaptation to fit into the experimental framework.
+*   **Computational Cost:** The experiments might be computationally intensive, especially the retraining parts.
+The data size might need to be downsampled if the experiments take too long to run.

 ## Success Criteria
-The research will be considered successful if I can demonstrate a clear correlation between the output of the McUDI-inspired degradation indicator and the measured performance of the "older" logistic regression model on the time-series dataset.
-This would provide evidence that this is a viable approach for systematically measuring the "durability" of an AI method.
+The research will be considered successful if it produces:
+1. A clear quantitative comparison of the performance of the different methods over time, presented in plots and tables.
+2. An analysis of the trade-offs between predictive performance and the cost of maintenance for each method.
+3. A well-documented and reproducible experimental pipeline for measuring the durability of models for disk failure prediction.